 First, beware anyone who feels the need to call themselves a strategist.
 We can all ‘do’ strategy.
 YOU should be a strategist in your business.

-And second, watch out for those who “do” good strategy, but don’t feel the need to call themselves strategists.
+And second, watch out for those who think strategically, but don’t feel the need to call themselves strategists.
 They’re the ones who’ll outthink, outplay and outlast you.

 Look at strategy as the way for your business to be the Ultimate Survivor in your category.